|Research Group||Exascale Programming Models Lab|

 - Current graduate student in Computer Science or Applied Mathematics, M.Sc. or Ph.D. level.

-- Assist with publications, presentations, tutorials etc.
+- Development of publications, presentations, tutorials and other outreach

 - Understanding of parallel programming basics